Nightline Start: ~ 21:00

 Julia del Río

 Julia del Río explores diverse artistic strategies for interaction within electromagnetic fields, especially in sound performance.
 Her concerts translate us sonically the invisible world of interference and magnetism without musical compromises.
 Sound is here always result of an interchange and of various acts of digital communication.
-She will present the work „Communication Noise“, a participatory audio-visual performance where the artist sonifies the electromagnetic waste produced by textual conversations with her audience.
+She will present the work "Communication Noise", a participatory audio-visual performance where the artist sonifies the electromagnetic waste produced by cellphone interaction. +34 690 322 958

 Jens Vetter is a German artist, active in the field of sound-art, interactive sound-objects, stage-performances with musical and non-musical tools.
 His artistic practice is driven by curiosity for social dynamics, inconveniences as liberation, exaltation of details and displacement as method.
 He uses different tools and media to convey his ideas, which reflects his interest in tools themselves as well as their technical or conceptional potential or limitations.
 His latest works include installations, stage-performances and algorithmic composition shown in Ars Electronica Festival, Kiblix Festival and Gallery Memphis Linz.
 His recent projects are dealing with concepts such as observation and saturation in the context of sound research.